Where To Stay In Tulum

 Need to rent a car in Playa del Carmen?

-Whenever I’m in Playa or Tulum I always rent a car through Turismo Channel as they include everything in the quoted price.
-Car rental companies in Mexico are notoriously tricky to deal with and 9 times out of 10 they will quote you a low price but then when you get there they add on all kinds of insurance and won’t give the car to you unless you pay up.
+Whenever I’m in Playa or Tulum, I always rent a car through the Turismo Channel, as they include everything in the quoted price.
+Car rental companies in Mexico are notoriously tricky to deal with, and nine times out of 10, they will quote you a low cost, but then when you get there, they add on all kinds of insurance and won’t give the car to you unless you pay up.
 It can also take weeks or even months to refund your deposit.
-I wrote a whole blog post you can read here for more information.
-If you rent with Turismo channel use the code clairecaroff for a discounted price.
-You can also send her a WhatsApp message quoting the above codes to receive the discount.
+I wrote a blog post here, which you can read for more information.
+If you want a quote to rent a car with the Turismo Channel, click here to complete the form.

 Top Boutique Hotels in Tulum Town